 1. OVERVIEW 1

 2. CORPORATE INCOME TAX ("CIT") 2

 3. PERSONAL INCOME TAX ("PIT") .13

 4. CAPITAL GAINS TAX ("CGT") .18

 5. WITHHOLDING TAX ("WHT") .19

-6. TRANSFER PRICING (TP): .27
+6. TRANSFER PRICING (TP): .25

-7. VALUE ADDED TAX ("VAT") .29
+7. VALUE ADDED TAX ("VAT") .27

-8. CUSTOMS AND IMPORT DUTIES: .39
+8. CUSTOMS AND IMPORT DUTIES: .37

-9. DFDL TAX SERVICES .41
+9. DFDL TAX SERVICES .39

-OUI R PEOPLE .42
+10. OUR PEOPLE .40

-This guide is based on our understanding of publicly known Bangladesh laws, regulations, and official practices as of January 2023 and may be affected by laws that are subsequently passed by Parliament or notifications that are adopted by various ministries.
+This guide is based on our understanding of publicly known Bangladesh laws, regulations, and official practices as of July 2023 and may be affected by laws that are subsequently passed by Parliament or notifications adopted by various ministries.
 There may also be instances when the unofficial practices applied by government authorities (including the tax authorities) are not in accordance with, or may even contradict, Bangladesh law.
-More importantly, as the decisions of the courts and tax authorities are not made publicly available, it is possible that the courts or tax authorities will adopt an interpretation of Bangladesh laws that is not in accordance with our interpretation.
+More importantly, as the decisions of the courts and tax authorities are not made publicly available, the courts or tax authorities may adopt an interpretation of Bangladesh laws that is not in accordance with our interpretation.
 Furthermore, not all laws and regulations are published.